-Let me start this article by sharing my absolute admiration for Christopher Avery and his work.
-If I should name one thing that changed my life completely I would’t hesitate for a second - undoubtedly it is the Responsibility Process.
+Before going into what the responsibility state is, let me start by sharing my absolute admiration for Christopher Avery and his work.
+If I named one thing that changed my life completely, I wouldn't hesitate for a second - undoubtedly, it is the Responsibility Process.

 I would recommend that you hear Christopher himself explaining it, but if you are curious to get a quick walk-through, here it is:

-With the help of a few witnesses (your children) it becomes evident, that it was really you who came home last and therefore it was you who messed up.
+With the help of a few witnesses (your children), it becomes evident that it was indeed you who came home last, and therefore it was you who messed up.
 What would your reaction be then?

-Yeah, tell us a good story why things are the way they are and we will believe you.
-Thanks, but does it change the fact that your family was at risk?
+Yeah, tell us a good story why things are the way they are, and we will believe you.
+Thanks, but does this change the fact that your family was at risk?
 No!
 And that is why you might feel ashamed:

-This is a natural thought in a situation like that, but is it the desired state of mind?
+Shame is a natural feeling in a situation like that, but is it the desired state of mind?
 No!
 Especially if you keep forgetting to lock the door.

 After being threatened by your spouse that they would leave you if you didn't change your behavior, you start locking the door diligently every night.
 You curse about it, but you do it because you were issued an ultimatum.

-Thinking like that puts your brain in a prison.
-If you do things that you don't want to, but have to, you are probably not happy.
-If you get very very unhappy, you would reach the state where you just stop caring and you would go with the flow.
-Your body would be doing things, but your mind would be floating some place nicer where it wouldn't feel so much pain.
-This is where you mind-quit.
+Thinking like that puts your brain in prison.
+If you do things that you don't want to but have to, you are probably not happy.
+If you get very, very unhappy, you reach the state where you stop caring, and you would go with the flow.
+Your body would be doing things, but your mind would be floating someplace nicer where it wouldn't feel so much pain.
+You will mind-quit.

-Unfortunately not many people tend to go to responsibility fast.
-They usually linger between states and only a small group is able to climb the stairs, but reality is that Responsibility is the only state of mind where progress happens.
+Unfortunately, not many people tend to go to responsibility fast.
+They usually linger between states, and only a small group manages to climb the stairs.
+The reality is, however, that Responsibility is the only state of mind where progress happens.

-As shown at the diagram above, acting out of responsibility is in the core of the Kaizen culture.
-If you want to ever become lean, try mastering the responsibility process first.
-It's a non-sufficient, but a necessary condition.
+As shown in the diagram above, acting out of responsibility is at the core of the Kaizen culture.
+If you want to embrace lean, try mastering the responsibility process first.
+It's a non-sufficient but necessary condition.